 NAMASTE!

 Welcoming everyone with traditional hospitality to be our guest.
-Free admission, free performances and free dinner for +40 years!
+Free admission, free performances and free dinner for 45 years!

 A CELEBRATION OF VEDIC CULTURE

-Uniting Communities for Over 40 Years.
+Uniting Communities for 45 Years.

-A collaboration and production of Quebec non-profit organizations brings you an unforgettable experience of free activities, from a traditional Ratha-Yatra procession, to free artistic traditional performances, exhibits, bhakti-yoga practices, mystical and traditional temple experiences, free meals and more.
+A collaboration and production of Quebec non-profit organizations brings you an unforgettable experience of free activities, from the traditional Ratha-Yatra procession, to free artistic traditional performances, exhibits, bhakti-yoga practices, mystical and traditional temple experiences, free meals and more.
 An experience welcoming all communities and all age groups.

 A Festival of Vedic India